 There are two main celestial coordinate systems: Horizontal and Equatorial.
 Of the two, one has use on the local level, e.g. from your backyard, and the other has global relevance for no matter where you are on the planet.

 The use of local coordinates introduces us to the horizontal coordinate system which involves altitude and azimuth.
 Altitude is the height of the object above the horizon (0º; zenith 90º), likened to parallels of latitude.
 Azimuth is the placement along the horizon (0º North; 90º East; 180º South; 270º West), much like lines of longitude.

 If you’re a beginner who has taken the advantage of using a Dobsonian, you may already recognize this system.
 You’ll also notice that these coordinates change constantly while observing, as the Earth is rotating.

 While the Horizontal Coordinate System helps describe the night sky to local viewers, it has little relevance for directing observers who are situated in different locations around the world.
 In which case, the Equatorial System is best.

 Global: Equatorial coordinate system

-Equatorial is the most common coordinate system used in astronomy and it involves two values: right ascension (RA) and declination (Dec).
-The use of these coordinates helps us find constellations and planets no matter where we are in the world.
+The use of the equatorial coordinates helps us find constellations and planets no matter where we are in the world.
 They are values you’re likely to find in a book.

 How are right ascension and declination used?